The 2018 awards ceremony took place at the Civic Hall, Grays on Friday 23 February. Awards were presented in 9 categories.

 Jean Jones will soon be 80 years-old and has given more than 60 years' service to Thurrock netball.
 She has taught netball to all ages, referees and still runs a team.
 Jean is Thurrock netball.
 She still umpires many games, even though she has mobility problems.
 She is surely the oldest person still actively involved in helping everyone enjoy netball.
 It's hard to see her ever giving up!

 Recognising those who work to celebrate or protect the environment we live in.
 It could be someone who champions recycling or is involved with an environmental project in the borough.

 - Geoff Stringfellow

 Madstone shows amazing generosity to the community every year.
 They support Holocaust Memorial Day by maintaining the memorial all year round, free of charge.
 They have freely supported Burma Star Association and Passchendaele commemorations, always going the extra mile.
 They also donated, delivered and installed a dance machine for the Prince’s Trust Mobile Bus.
 There are many more examples besides.

 Young Achiever award

-This award celebrates an inspirational young person who has made an outstanding contribution to the local community, demonstrating leadership, commitment and enthusiasm.
-Must be 25 years-old or under.
+This award celebrates an inspirational young person who has made an outstanding contribution to the local community, demonstrating leadership, commitment and enthusiasm (25 years old and under).

 Thurrock has many outstanding businesses that play a crucial role in the economic well-being and improvement of life in the borough.
 This award recognises the businesses that have invested in Thurrock to make it a better place to live and work.